chrisjones-tripletri/action_command/README.md

 ## Usage

 `action_command` is designed to help you centralize logic which might otherwise end up in a controller or model, and easily invoke it from a controller, a test, or a rake command.
-I read placing logic in 'actions' rather than models in the book [Rails 4 Test Prescriptions](http://www.amazon.com/Rails-Test-Prescriptions-Healthy-Codebase/dp/1941222196) and liked it.
+I encountered the idea in the book [Rails 4 Test Prescriptions](http://www.amazon.com/Rails-Test-Prescriptions-Healthy-Codebase/dp/1941222196), tried it and liked it.

 ### HelloWorld